ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ```

-This simple example shows how to write a Kafka consumer, processed and aggregate the data using Spark and finally write the csv files to a data lake.
+This simple example shows how to write a Kafka consumer, process and aggregate the data using Spark and finally write the csv files to a data lake.
 Let's look at each code segment for more details:

 - Create a Spark Session:
   - Initialize a Spark session with the name "TurnstileStreamApp"